 The purpose of any discipline plan is to assist students in learning to make better choices and thereby changing their behaviors.
 The following is our progressive plan to provide students with multiple opportunities to make good choices.

 - Warning/Redirection – Students are counseled and coached by staff members and given an opportunity to demonstrate appropriate behavior.

 - Student Reflection Form – Students are issued a reflection form so that they reflect on their choice and discuss with a staff member to learn from this moment.

 - Principal Referral – Principal will make personal contact with parents.
 At this discipline level, consequences may involve loss of privileges, apologizing and making it right, or suspension (depending on the circumstance).

 While we hope all problems can be resolved using the logical consequences and progressive discipline, there are some behaviors that may require immediate referral to administration.
 Examples include:

 - Dangerous defiance

-- Possession of drugs, alcohol, cigarettes or weapons
+- Possession of drugs, alcohol, tobacco, products containing nicotine, or weapons

 Our ultimate goal is to provide a safe, nurturing environment where students learn and grow from their choices and are contributing and supportive members of the Sage Canyon Community.